StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 #### Accepting blocks

-Once a block is marked as accepted by consensus, the block is enqueued in a FIFO execution queue.
+Once a block is marked as accepted by consensus, the block is put in a FIFO execution queue.

 #### Executing blocks